 - Ask the buyer for proof of identity and check that they have a valid driver’s licence.

 - Go with potential buyers on test drives and don’t hand over the keys until you’re in the passenger seat.

 - Be wary if a buyer brings some ‘tag-a-long’ friends – they might plan to break into your house while you’re out on the test drive.

-- Don’t hand over the car keys or documents until your bank has confirmed that it has cleared the full value of the vehicle into your account.
+- Don’t hand over the car keys or documents until your bank has confirmed it has cleared the full value of the vehicle into your account.

 You can find out more about how to protect yourself from fraudulent car buyers at the following websites: